dan-montocc/QMEE/README.md

 I split Assignment 3 into a new R file, as there was errors in my original dataset of Assignment 2 and that script became a diagnosis and cleaning file.

+Dumb-bell plot: In these plots I am trying to compare the changes in total and submergent species abundance by wetland region and site between Period 1 and 2.
+Since the variance is the focus for this question, that is a before and after comparison, I decided to use a dumb-bell plot.
+The graphing principle I used is based on the Cleveland hierarchy, that humans are best at interpreting distances along the same scale.

+Treemap plot: For assessing changes in all functional plant species groups, I thought another graphing approach would be better, as it is difficult for people to discern multiple colours (I thought a dumbbell plot would be too busy).
+A treemap seemed to make sense as this would show the proportion of functional groups by area, rather than angles like in a pie chart, again making use of the Cleveland hierarchy.
+Unfortunately, I was unable to then plot the two treemaps together, so I instead joined them and made a dumbbell plot for all of Georgian Bay.